dovetail-genomics/Omni-C/docs/source/before_you_begin.rst

    sudo update-alternatives --install /usr/bin/pip pip /usr/bin/pip3 1

 If you are working on a new machine and don't have the dependencies, you can use the ``installDep.sh`` script in this repository for updating your instance and installing the dependencies and python3.
-This process will take approximitly 10' and requiries sudo privileges.
-The scrit was tested on Ubuntu 18.04 with the latest version as of 04/11/2020
+This process will take approximatley 10' and requires sudo privileges.
+The script was tested on Ubuntu 18.04 with the latest version as of 04/11/2020

-If you choose to run the provided installetion script you will first need to set the permission to the file:
+If you choose to run the provided installation script you will first need to set the permission to the file:

 .. code-block:: console

    chmod +x ./Omni-C/installDep.sh

-And then run the installetion script:
+And then run the installation script:

 .. code-block:: console